catalyst-cloud/python-openstack-odooclient/docs/managers/index.md

 1234
 ```

+When creating a record with a list of references to another record
+(a `One2many` or `Many2many` relation), it is possible to **nest**
-By **nesting** a record mapping where an ID or object would
+record mappings where an ID or object would normally go.
-normally go, a new record will be created for that mapping,
+New records will be created for those mappings, and linked
-and linked to the outer record.
-This nested record mapping is recursively validated and
+to the parent record.
+Nested record mappings are recursively validated
-processed in the same way as the outer record.
+and processed in the same way as the parent record.

 ```python
 >>> from datetime import date